linkai-aries-ma/MeetSphere/docs/main.typ

 The documentation below references many object types that are defined in `src/lib/types.ts`.

 Please review `src/lib/tests/complete.test.ts` for a typical usage scenario of the API client.

+All API endpoints are prefixed with `/api` in the actual implementation.
+For example, if you wish to access the endpoint `/register`, please use `/api/register`.

 == User Features